 Support the Jewish Language Project

 Most longstanding Jewish languages are now endangered because of migrations, nationalistic language policies, and genocide.
 The only remaining speakers are elderly, and in the coming decades the languages will likely become extinct (or, we prefer to say, “dormant,” as there is always the possibility of future revitalization).
-Some languages, such as Bukharian, Judeo-Arabic, and Juhuri, are partially documented in books and periodicals.
-Others have few written records, including Judeo-Amazigh (Morocco), Judeo-Esfahani (Iran), and Hulaula (Jewish Neo-Aramaic from Sanandaj, Iran).
 If we do not engage the last speakers in this important work in the coming years, the languages - wellsprings of Jewish cultural creativity and history - will be lost to the dustbin of history.

 We invite you to be part of the movement to preserve Jews’ precious linguistic heritage and raise awareness about Jewish cultural diversity.
 Join us by making a tax-deductible contribution to our nonprofit organization.
 Your gift will help ensure that anyone, now and in the future, can access a whole world of Jewish languages.